jtplatt99/jtplatt99.github.io/_posts/2021-08-23-Driving in the Rain.markdown

 tags: openstreetmap rainviewer termux
 ---

-I think we've all been in this situation before: you're out for a drive and out of no where it starts raining.
+I think we've all been in this situation before: you're out for a drive and out of nowhere it starts raining.
 Well, less so rain and more so torrential downpour.
 I do tend to be a little risk averse, so maybe this is just me, but I think there comes a point where even the most intrepid drivers need to pull into the shoulder and wait it out.
 I've certainly done so plenty of times, but I often wonder if I'd be passed the worst of it if I just kept driving another minute or two.

 Thankfully, the pieces slowly fell together this summer and I've found a way to always know.